brhn-4/RasPi-Modules/Module 5/Readme.md

 ## Connecting the Sensor

-Now when we are connecting the sensor we will have to re-wire our water temperature to create one circuit with both of the sensors that we connect to the Pi.

 - **Step 1**: First, like always you want to disconnect the power supply from your pi.
 - **Step 2**: You can plug the dht11 directly into part of the unpowered breadboard or an auxiliray board.
 - **Step 3**: Connect the GND (black) pin to the GND GPIO pin of your Pi